NitorCreations/nameless-deploy-tools/docs/commands.md

 usage: ndt deploy-azure [-d] [-h] component azure-name

-Exports ndt parameters into component/azure-name/variables.json and deploys template.yaml with the azure cli referencing the parameter file
+Exports ndt parameters into component/azure-name/variables.json and deploys template.yaml or template.bicep with the azure cli referencing the parameter file

 positional arguments:
   component   the component directory where the azure directory is